SamuelDAlencar/SamuelDAlencar/README.md

  I'm a brazilian Front-end developer, and a fullstack software development student at Trybe 👨‍💻💚

  - Living to learn, and always learning to live 📚💚
- - My daily routine is based on coding, playing guitar, studying languages (currently french and Libras), studying philosophie (currently Stoicism), exercising, writing and reading 📑
+ - My daily routine is based on coding (studying node.js and express.js), playing guitar, studying languages (currently french and Libras), studying philosophie (now focusing on Stoicism), exercising, writing and reading 📑
  - Completely in love with birds (Lilith 🐦 Eva 🐤 and Lorin 🦜 are my darlings 💚)
  - Moved by all kinds of music 🎶 (my playlists goes from German Rock to Kazakhstan Opera 💃)
  - Baby steps is the key 👶